Jorge Polanco Player Props: Twins vs. Nationals

 Nationals Pitching Rankings (2022)

-- Nationals pitchers combined to give up 244 total home runs at a rate of 1.5 per game (the most in the league).

-- Kuhl (0-1 with an 8.59 ERA and nine strikeouts in 14 2/3 innings pitched) gets the start for the Nationals, his fourth of the season.
+- The Nationals will send Corbin (1-2) out for his fifth start of the season.
+He is 1-2 with a 6.30 ERA and 13 strikeouts in 20 2/3 innings pitched.

-- In his last appearance on Saturday, the righty tossed 4 2/3 innings against the Cleveland Guardians, giving up five earned runs while surrendering seven hits.
+- His last time out was on Sunday against the Cleveland Guardians, when the left-hander went six innings, surrendering two earned runs while giving up five hits.

-- In three games this season, the 30-year-old has amassed an 8.59 ERA and 5.5 strikeouts per nine innings, while giving up a batting average of .293 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.